dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/DCEFrame.md

 ## height

-The property that store the pixel height of the image.
+The property stores the pixel height of the image.

 ```objectivec
 NSInteger height